stuff-by-3-random-dudes/UWUVCI-AIO-WPF/UWUVCI AIO WPF/uwuvci_installer_creator/app/Readme.txt

 	As for my Unix friends, it depends on your tool like if you're using wine, you could do something like this "wine cmd /c echo %localappdata%"
 	That'll tell you if your folder is somewhere like ~/.wine/drive_c/users/$USER/Local Settings/Application Data/ or ~/.wine/drive_c/users/$USER/AppData/Local/

+34) wstrt.exe - Entry Point Not Found
+	Windows is just being cranky.
+You can click "ok" and it will continue and patch correctly.

-34) An error message popped up.
+35) An error message popped up.
 	Read it, it'll explain the problem.